-In our vision, the Media Independent Services Layer plays a key role in the architecture of HWMNs.
-It provides an abstraction layer enabling higher layers to interact with link layers in an uniform way.
-Higher layer modules comprise the Self-Configuration, the Routing, Mobility and Capacity Handling modules (figure 6).
+Higher layer modules comprise the Self-Configuration, the Routing, Mobility and Capacity Handling modules (Fig. 6).
 Every node in the mesh network has these modules, which interact with those in different mesh nodes and the respective modules in the core network.
 Information regarding lower layers is extremely useful for all higher layer modules.